 Get the latest insights for community leaders in The Community Roundtable’s State of Community Management 2020 report.

-Lindsay is a Lead Strategist for the IBM Community at Higher Logic.
-Previously, she managed the Higher Logic Users Group and was the first provider of Community Management Services to Higher Logic customers who wanted to get the most out of their online communities.
+Lindsay is the community manager at Conservify.
+Prior to that, she was the Lead Strategist for the IBM Community at Higher Logic.
+Before she worked with the IBM Community, she managed the Higher Logic Users Group and was the first provider of Community Management Services to Higher Logic customers who wanted to get the most out of their online communities.
 Previously, she herself was a Higher Logic client while at Professional Photographers of America, where the community she managed was awarded “Community of the Year” in 2014 for its high level of engagement.

 Suggested Higher Logic Posts

 Introducing the Engagement Benchmark Score: A New Solution for Measuring Online Community Engagement